 - a loss of or change in your normal sense of smell or taste

-To book a coronavirus (COVID-19) test fill in a form on the council’s website.
-Testing is available by appointment only.
+Book a coronavirus (COVID-19) test - Testing is available by appointment only.

 Residents can also use the national website to self-refer to a regional test centre (Manchester Airport or Haydock Racecourse), where they will need to drive to the facility or request a home testing kit.